 - Multi-Bit Screwdriver: This is needed for a range of plumbing tasks, from changing faucet washers to disassembling plumbing-related appliances, screwdrivers come in an assortment of sizes and types.
 Invest in two or three sizes each of standard, flat-bladed screwdrivers and Phillips screwdrivers.

-- Duct Tape: This type of tape can be useful when securing connections.
+- Teflon Tape: This type of tape can be useful when securing connections.
 The tape is often wound on the threads of pipes, valves, faucets, showerheads, and other plumbing systems to make the connections tight and leak-proof.
 Just make sure it’s used as an extra precaution rather than a permanent fix.

 - Closet Auger: This clog-clearing tool is specifically designed for unclogging toilets.
 It has a long steel cable to grind through and clear the toughest toilet clogs when a plunger fails you.